KMArtwork/CSS-Notes/README.md

 *Classes* are meant to be reused over many elements.

-For example, you have 2 different <h1> elements.
+For example, you have 2 different `<h1>` elements.
 One needs to be bold and blue, the other needs to be bold and red.
-Instead of writing 2 seperate rules in the CSS document for each <h1> element, you could write a .green, .blue, and .bold rule in CSS.
-Then give one headline class="bold green" and the other class="bold blue".
+Instead of writing 2 seperate rules in the CSS document for each `<h1>` element, you could write a .green, .blue, and .bold rule in CSS.
+Then give one headline `class="bold green"` and the other `class="bold blue"`.

 *IDs* are meant to style one specific element. **They override the styles of classes and should be used sparringly to spare yourself the headache.**